 To me, our name is a source of inspiration as our profession continues to navigate the many forces that influence our care.

 3.)
-The phoenix is envisioned as the symbol of our profession.
+The phoenix is envisioned as the symbol of occupational therapy.

 The phoenix is a mythical bird that is reborn from its own ashes (think: Harry Potter).
 George Edward Barton foresaw this as the symbol of our work and made it the symbol of Consolation House, where he practiced occupational therapy.
 Under the image of the bird was the tagline “Beauty from Ashes.”